-Her Majesty’s father, George VI, died suddenly in his sleep on 6 February 1952.
+King George VI died suddenly in his sleep on 6 February 1952.
 It was a moment that shocked the nation – cinemas, sports grounds and theatres were closed, television programmes were not broadcast, and even Parliament was adjourned as a mark of respect.
-However, nobody was more shocked than Princess Elizabeth, who was away in Kenya as part of a tour of the Commonwealth.
+However, nobody was more shocked than Princess Elizabeth (the future Queen Elizabeth II), who was away in Kenya as part of a tour of the Commonwealth.

 King George was a well-liked monarch, but he never expected to possess the throne.
 That was, until his elder brother Edward VIII abdicated in the midst of a 1936 scandal regarding his relationship with American divorcee Wallis Simpson.
 A nervous man, George wasn’t particularly keen on the idea of becoming king – and all the public attention it would entail – but he didn’t have much choice.
 Two years later, he was thrust into leading the nation during World War II, but his steadfast yet down-to-earth nature won him the hearts of the people.